4GeeksAcademy/python-lists-loops-programming-exercises/exercises/06-Add-item-to-list/README.md

 ```

 💡Tips:
-You have to import random
+1. You have to import random( function
-You can use the `random()` function to get random numbers.
+2. Use the `random()` function to get random numbers.
-Search on Google how to use random function.
+3. Search on Google how to use random function.

 Expected in the console something similar like this:
 ```js